-When PEG levels are greater than 500, it is advisable to dilute the sample suspension at step n.
+When PEG levels are greater than 500 (a situation occurring especially for sheep and goats), it is advisable to dilute the sample suspension at step n.
 2 of each Flotac technique, as specified in the table on the opposite page (pg.
-73).
+65).